dkogel/School-system-analysis-with-Pandas/README.md

-To view the results please clone open the `main.py`
+To view the results please open the `main.py` notebook in the `PyCitySchools_DK_Work` folder.
+To view the data sources, please open the two csv files that can be found in `Instructions/PyCitySchools/Resources/`.

   ---